 Athens-Clarke County has had its fair share of drought and this dry weather pattern is expected to continue.
 As Athens-Clarke County's population and water demands grow, we need to plan for extending our water resources today to build our tomorrow.
 An inherent understanding of the value of water and innovative techniques for tapping into additional water supplies has positioned Israel as a leader and model in water supply solutions.

 Water Book Club Details

-Avid Bookstore has access to a limited number of copies available.
+Looking to shop locally?
+Avid Bookstore has access to a limited number of in-stock copies available.

 Seth M. Siegel is a serial entrepreneur, water activist, and a New York Times bestselling author.
 His critically acclaimed award-winning book Let There Be Water: Israel’s Solution for a Water-Starved World has been published in 19 languages and is on sale in more than 50 countries.
 His newest work, Troubled Water: What's Wrong with What We Drink, sets forth an ambitious agenda for a fundamental rethinking of America’s drinking water system.
 Seth has another book coming out next May called Other People's Words: Wisdom for an Inspired and Productive Life that reflects a lifetime of collecting inspirational quotations.

 In addition to his books, Seth is a Senior Fellow at the University of Wisconsin’s Center for Water Policy.
 His commentary on a range of topics has appeared in many leading publications, including The New York Times, The Wall Street Journal, and The Washington Post.
 Seth has spoken on water issues at more than 325 venues in 68 cities, 26 states, and on four continents–and during the Coronavirus lockdown, to dozens of others via video.
 For his work in communicating water needs, he was named one of the 100 Global Water Heroes.
 For more information, visit www.SethMSiegel.com.
 You can connect with Seth on Twitter @SethMSiegel.